El Malpais National Conservation Area | New Mexico

 Joe Skeen Campground

-Each of the 10 free campsites (no reservation system/first come first served basis) has a covered picnic table, fire grill, and tent space.
-Some sites have pull-through parking, ideal for total lengths up to 50 feet.
+- Each site includes a covered picnic table, fire grill, and tent space.
+Some sites offer pull-through parking, accommodating vehicles up to 50 feet.

-There is a maximum of fifteen people and two vehicles per campsite.
+- There is a maximum of 15 people and 2 vehicles per campsite.

 Hole-in-the-Wall

-This is a great hike for avid hikers and backpackers.
-Hole-in-the-Wall is a 6700-acre kīpuka that consists of ponderosa pine forests and open rangeland completely surrounded by lava.
+- A premier destination for avid hikers and backpackers, Hole-in-the-Wall is 6,700-acre kīpuka – a rare island of ponderosa pine forest and open rangeland surrounded by lava.

-Please pack in plenty of water, as there are no reliable water sources in the area.
-Read more about Hole-in-the-Wall.
+- Please pack in plenty of water, as there are no reliable water sources in the area.

 La Ventana Natural Arch Recreation Area

-This trail lasts a quarter of a mile to the base of La Ventana, one of New Mexico’s largest natural arches.
+- A quarter-mile trail leads to the base of La Ventana, one of New Mexico’s largest natural arches.
 Restrooms are available at the trailhead.

-The trail transitions from paved to primitive as you enter the Federally designated Cebolla Wilderness, surrounded by dramatic sandstone cliff formations, piñon and juniper trees, and a variety of shrubs and grasses.
+- The trail transitions from paved to primitive as you enter the federally designated Cebolla Wilderness, surrounded by dramatic sandstone cliffs, piñon and juniper trees, and native shrubs and grasses.
 Please stay on the trail and help protect our fragile resources.

-There are six covered picnic tables with fire grills available and two vault toilets.
+- Features 6 covered picnic tables with fire grills and 2 vault toilets.

-Parking and use are allowed from sunrise to sunset.
-No overnight camping is permitted.
+- Open sunrise to sunset.
+Overnight camping is not permitted.

 National Parks Service El Malpais National Monument